-Please see the Overview of retention policies article to understand more about preservation and holds in the Microsoft 365 compliance center.
-For more Teams-specific information on legal hold, we also have our Place a Microsoft Teams user or team on legal hold article for you to learn more.
+Please see Overview of retention policies to understand more about preservation and holds in the Microsoft 365 compliance center.
+For more Teams-specific information on legal hold, we also have Place a Microsoft Teams user or team on legal hold for you to learn more.

 Compliance Content Search

 Content search can be used to search for all Teams data through rich filtering capabilities.
 The resulting data can be exported to a specific container for compliance and litigation support.
 This can be done with or without an eDiscovery case.
 This enables compliance admins to gather Teams data across all users, review and export it for further processing.
 Please refer to Content Search to learn more about how to conduct a compliance content search for Microsoft Teams and other Microsoft 365 or Office 365 content in the Microsoft 365 compliance center.